cloudposse/atmos/website/docs/quick-start/configure-repository.md

 Atmos requires a few common directories and files, which need to be configured in the infrastructure repo:

+- `components` directory (required) - contains centralized component configurations
 - `stacks` directory (required) - contains centralized stack configurations
-- `components` directory (required) - contains centralized component configurations
 - `atmos.yaml` (required) - CLI config file
 - `Makefile` (optional)
 - `Dockerfile` (optional)
 - `rootfs` directory (optional) - root filesystem for the Docker image (if `Dockerfile` is used)

+Atmos separates code from configuration (separation of concerns).
+The code is in the `components` directories and the configurations for different environments are in the `stacks` directory.
+This allows the code (Terraform and Helmfile components) to be environment-agnostic, meaning the components don't know and don't care how and where they will be provisioned.
+They can be provisioned into many accounts and regions - the configurations for different environments are defined in the `stacks` directory.

 <br/>